LongTermPersonalizationHRI/jibo-teleop/README.md

 optional arguments:

     - `-h`, `--help`: show this help message and exit
-    - `-e`, `--use-entrainer`: Send audio to the audio entrainer on the way to the robot.

 On startup, this python node will try to connect to roscore.
 If roscore is not running, the program will exit.